Gold prices range-bound as traders measure Fed policy path

 Higher interest rates dull the appeal for zero-yield bullion.

-Given the still persistently high inflation, gold is likely to outperform platinum and silver as these products become stressed out as the concerned markets experience continued downward pressure, said Clifford Bennett, chief economist at ACY Securities.

-(Reporting by Arundhati Sarkar in Bengaluru; Editing by Subhranshu Sahu and Sherry Jacob-Phillips)
+(Reporting by Arundhati Sarkar in Bengaluru; Editing by Subhranshu Sahu, Sherry Jacob-Phillips and Sharon Singleton)

 By Arundhati Sarkar